 I spent the day yesterday in Las Vegas for ISC West, one of the largest shows for the CCTV and security industry.
-We have a couple of customers exhibiting at this show, and I haven?t attended for the last couple of years, so it was interesting to see.
+We have a couple of customers exhibiting at this show, and I haven’t attended the last couple of years, so it was interesting to see.

 Given how hard it is to sell in this space, I was surprised at how poorly many vendors are showing off their video quality.
 Now, admittedly I come from a video snob background.
 But across the value chain, from camera vendors to DVR/NVR vendors, and across the spectrum from low-budget guys to industry leaders, many of the exhibitors could make their product shine just by taking some care with their demos.